Preparing to search

 Manual removal of nests in all three zones is at the discretion of the owners of affected oak trees.
 It is most effectively done by suitably trained and equipped operators, wearing the appropriate personal protective clothing.
 These operators will remove the nests using vacuum equipment or by hand, and will bag the nests safely for disposal and incineration.

 Nest removal is best carried out after the caterpillars have pupated, when all the pupae are inside the nests.
 This reduces the number of adult moths which will emerge to lay eggs.
 It also reduces the local health hazard.
 Once the adult moths have emerged, nest removal no longer provides a means of control, but it can still be useful in reducing the health risk from falling nests and the caterpillars’ hairs.

-Survey and control in the Core Zone is the responsibility of oak tree owners.
-However, the Forestry Commission reserves the right to issue Statutory Plant Health Notices (SPHNs) requiring infestation removal in the Core Zone if severe infestations threaten to spread into the Control Zone.
+Survey and control in the Established Area is the responsibility of oak tree owners.
+However, the Forestry Commission reserves the right to issue Statutory Plant Health Notices (SPHNs) requiring infestation removal in the Established Area if severe infestations threaten to spread into the Buffer Zone.
 Local authorities may also use their public health and safety powers to require removal.

 The Forestry Commission’s response to new outbreaks follows its OPM contingency plan.

 OPM is subject to regulations to minimise the risk of further introductions to the UK and spread to new areas.
 Forestry workers, tree surgeons, landscapers, nursery staff and anyone else involved in growing, moving, managing and importing oak trees must comply with these regulations.
 Please visit Managing oak processionary moth in England for the latest guidance.

 The legal requirements for importing oak trees and plants to the UK are set out on GOV.UK.